Skip to main content

 Frequently Asked Questions

-GRAND RIVER BANK has a Bank Health Score of C (57/100).
+Grand River Bank has a Bank Health Score of C (57/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 10.31%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-GRAND RIVER BANK holds $551M in total assets and $462M in total deposits.
-It is located in GRANDVILLE, MICHIGAN (FDIC Certificate #58789).
+Grand River Bank holds $551M in total assets and $462M in total deposits.
+It is headquartered in Grandville, Michigan (FDIC Certificate #58789).

-GRAND RIVER BANK has a Tier 1 capital ratio of 10.31%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.09%, and the return on assets is 0.08%.
+Grand River Bank has a Tier 1 capital ratio of 10.31%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.09%, and the return on assets is 0.08%.

 Yes.
-GRAND RIVER BANK is FDIC-insured (Certificate #58789).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Grand River Bank is FDIC-insured (Certificate #58789).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: